IBM/maximo-labs/MkDocs/monitor_parent_level_aggregation_9.1/docs/aggregation_across_hierarchy.md

 ## Create Organization dashboard

 1. Goto dashboard tab and select `Add dashboard` to configure new dashboard and click on `Add Hierarchy Data Item`.
-Here we can data items from all hierarchy levels.
+Here we can data items from all hierarchy levels.</br></br>
 ![Navigate to Org Dashboard](img/org_01.png)</br></br>

-2. We can use filter option to select data items from specific hierarchy level.
+2. We can use filter option to select data items from specific hierarchy level.</br></br>
 ![Select Resource](img/org_02.png)</br></br>

-3. We can use filter option to select data items from specific hierarchy level.
+3. We can use filter option to select data items from specific hierarchy level.</br></br>
 ![Select Dataitem](img/org_03.png)</br></br>

 4. View selected child resource metrics in card.
-Likewise we can create similar dashboards using other cards as discussed in previous sectionss.
+Likewise we can create similar dashboards using other cards as discussed in previous sectionss.</br></br>
 ![View Dashboard](img/org_04.png)</br></br>

 !!! success